Arranging a basic cremation or natural burial and conducting your own memorial service

 Why does a funeral cost so much?

-For half a century or so, the costs of a funeral have been going up.
-In 1960 a funeral cost just $708, and just over 50 years later, a funeral will cost you 10 times this.
-The National Association of Funeral Directors (NFDA) now estimates that the average funeral costs $7,848, and this does not include a cemetery plot.
+For half a century or so, funeral costs have been going up.
+In 1960, a funeral cost just $708, and just over 60 years later, it will cost 10 times this.
+The National Association of Funeral Directors (NFDA) now estimates that the average funeral costs $7,848, not including a cemetery plot.

 Why does it cost so much?
 All the services you render from a funeral establishment are at a cost, and you also have the overhead for the funeral director to maintain his premises, equipment, and staff.
 So this overhead is built into the basic service charge, plus then you pay separately for all ancillary services such as vehicles, embalming, refrigerated storage, etc.

 Any funeral merchandise you purchase will also have a markup fee.
-In fact, the commission made on selling caskets and urns can significantly add to the funeral home’s revenue.
+The commission on selling caskets and urns can significantly add to the funeral home’s revenue.

-Funeral homes are businesses, so they do need to operate at a profit, but the question is how much should they profiteer from their services.
+Funeral homes are businesses, so they need to operate at a profit, but the question is how much they should profit from their services.

 Do I have to employ the services of a funeral director?

-The laws pertaining to whether you legally must employ the services of a funeral director do vary by state.
+The laws about whether you legally must employ the services of a funeral director do vary by state.
 In most states, you do not legally have to use the services of a funeral director, and you can entirely conduct your own funeral services.

 However, the following states DO require you to employ the services of a funeral director to complete the filing of the death certificate and the burial/cremation and transit permits: